pielonet/cktJavaMonitor/README.md

 ## It relies upon
 [The excellent Bootstrap css framework](http://getbootstrap.com/), [The amazing Sticky Table Headers Jquery Plugin](https://github.com/jmosbech/StickyTableHeaders), [The Fabulous Epiphany PHP Rest Api Framework](https://github.com/jmathai/epiphany), [The outstanding TableFilter framework](https://github.com/koalyptus/TableFilter)

-## Installation
+## Let's install

   * Download files to your desired directory.
-  * Configure .htaccess to reflect subdirectory in mod_rewrite configuration : `RewriteBase /mydirectory`
+  * Configure .htaccess in root directory to reflect subdirectory in mod_rewrite configuration : `RewriteBase /mydirectory`
   * Configure your VirtualHost for PHP (php-fcgid is a good choice)

+## And finally you use it
+Start your browser and open the application's url.
+You'll find everything very intuitive !

+### Hints
+To stop the apps you should, in that order:
+  - Turn AutoRecover Off
+  - Turn RefuseNewSessions On (and wait until the app closes after every user has disconnected) To startuo apps you should, in that order:
+  - Turn RefuseNewSessions Off
+  - Turn AutoRecover On (the apps should start immediatly)